Soluto/oidc-server-mock/README.md

 # OpenId Connect Server Mock

-This project is the mock server that provides OpenId Connect functionality including Implicit Flow.
+This project allows you to run configurable mock server with OpenId Connect functionality.

 This is the sample of using the server in `docker-compose` configuration: